fanoframework/fanoframework.github.io/deployment/fastcgi/index.md

 #### Use unix domain socket

 If your Fano application and Apache run on same machine, you can get small improvement by using unix domain socket file.
-See example [Fano Fastcgi Unix application](https://github.com/fanoframework/fano-fcgi-unix).
+See example *[Fano Fastcgi Unix application](https://github.com/fanoframework/fano-fcgi-unix)*.

 If application is listening using socket file `/tmp/fano-fcgi.sock`, you need to change `ProxyPassMatch` as follows: